JoGorska/hotel-booking/README.md

     I added another validation - regex to validate input if it is numbers or other symbors.
 I also moved int() function to the elif statement so the input is changed to integer only after it passes validation that it is actualy the number.
 The regex I found on [stack overflow](https://stackoverflow.com/questions/50177113/regex-for-only-numbers-in-string) accepts digits and space - which gives the user a little more flexibility if accidental white space is input.

-10. Program crushing when attempting to print dates, when booking was none It seems that when cell vaue was empty, the python was returning None, not an empty strig.
+10. Program crushing when attempting to print dates, when booking was none

+    It seems that when cell vaue was empty, the python was returning None, not an empty strig.
 Python was returning error that it can only concate strings, not none.
     I have added if statement to check if value is an empty string or if value is none so it converts the val to string "None" This way I could concate string and print the data for the user in the form that I have designed.

+11. Gspread error - Exceeded read requests per minute per user.

+    During intense testing I have received the error that I have exceeded the Read requests per minute per user.
+This seem to be limitation of the use of free and simple data base like this.
+The error message can be found [here](assets/images/error-gspread.png).

 ## Remaining Bugs

 From the above mentioned list the bugs that were remaining

 8. issue with errors raised by image of the castle - I left it untouched as editing it might destroy the image

+11. Gspread error - Exceeded read requests per minute per user.

+    Gspread seems to be very simple database and sufficient for a small project (or a small hotel).
+For any robust and reliable website, different type of database should be used.

 ## Validation